 Contact: Dr. Elizabeth Trejos-Castillo, Associate Professor of Human Development and Family Studies; firstname.lastname@example.org

 Gerontology.
-The Graduate Certificate in Gerontology is a 21-hour inter-institutional program offered through the Great Plains Interactive Distance Education Alliance, a consortium of seven universities.
+The Graduate Certificate in Gerontology 15-hour inter-institutional program offered through the Great Plains Interactive Distance Education Alliance, a consortium of seven universities.
 The program is designed to prepare professionals who are either working directly with older people or are involved in education or research related to aging adults.
-The web-based courses are comprised of five core courses and two electives offered by universities participating in Great Plains IDEA.
+The web-based courses are comprised of two core courses and three electives offered by universities participating in Great Plains IDEA.

 Youth Development Specialist.
 The Graduate Certificate in Youth Development Specialist is designed to assist youth professionals to train individuals in the second decade of life with the skills necessary for a successful transition into adulthood.
 The target audience is professionals who are either working directly with adolescents and young adults or are involved in education and research related to youth.
 Great Plains IDEA is the only alliance of public universities to offer a youth specialist certificate completely online.
 The program addresses the need for advanced education in youth issues and does so through a strengths-based curriculum.